- Summary

 III.
 Minimum Standards for Graduate Academic/Financial Aid Progress and Consequences for Failing to Meet Minimum Standards

 Academic Progress is reviewed at the completion of every quarter.
 A student not achieving these minimum standards of SAP will be placed on academic warning/financial aid warning.
-If a student who is already on academic warning/financial aid warning fails to achieve these minimum standards of SAP following a quarter of academic warning/financial aid warning, s/he will be academically dismissed from the University.
+If a student who is already on academic warning/financial aid warning fails to achieve these minimum standards of SAP following a quarter of academic warning/financial aid warning, they will be academically dismissed from the University.

 Students who have not met the minimum standards of SAP will be notified by the University.
 Students on academic warning/financial aid warning are considered to be making progress towards meeting SAP and, if otherwise eligible, can be eligible for financial aid.